 4. Autonomous Finance

-Autonomous finance refers to the use of AI and machine learning to automate and optimize financial decision-making processes without human intervention.
-It encompasses systems that manage investments, savings, budgeting, and financial transactions automatically based on pre-defined rules, algorithms, or goals.
+Autonomous finance includes the use of systems that can autonomously manage investments, savings, budgeting, and financial transactions based on programmed rules, algorithms, or business objectives.

 Conclusion